-It is said that “seeing is believing”; however, when we contemplate belief as faith, we need to trust and obey the love for our devotion.
-To question the idea of belief with Lutheranism’s invisibility, and also with a touch of dark humor, I used the concept of Fraktur documents, which are the folk-art manuscripts of my home in Pennsylvania, USA, used to record births, deaths, marriages and baptisms.
+It is said that “seeing is believing”; however, “believing is seeing”.
+To question the idea of belief with Lutheranism’s invisibility written with a bit of dark humor and a touch of femininity.
+I used the concept of Fraktur documents, which are the folk-art manuscripts of my home used to record births, deaths, marriages and baptisms.

 In my work, the combination of ceramic, felt, wood and wax together gives the reader a sense of an intimate silent study.